gagliardetto/keyable/README.md

 Plus, I also didn't want to write a lot of `if` statements.

-So I wrote `pausable` to have a clean interface for having callbacks associated with keys or key combinations.
+So I wrote `keyable` to have a clean interface for having callbacks associated with keys or key combinations.

 ## Usage